Pylons/pyramid/docs/narr/project.rst

    Starting server in PID 16601.
    serving on 0.0.0.0:6543 view at http://127.0.0.1:6543

-By default, generated :mod:`repoze.bfg` applications will listen on TCP port 6543.
+By default, :mod:`repoze.bfg` applications generated from a ``paster`` template will listen on TCP port 6543.

 During development, it's often useful to run ``paster serve`` using its ``--reload`` option.
 When ``--reload`` is passed to ``paster